General Data Protection Regulations

 GDPR provides and reinforces a number of principles and specific note should be taken into account for Article 7 (Conditions for consent) and Article 8 (Conditions applicable to child's consent in relation to information society services).

-The new regulations state that the data controller must ?able to demonstrate that the data subject has consented to processing of his or her personal data? and consent must be an opt-in option.
-That means no more terms and conditions and newsletter subscriptions automatically ticked, although one would hope you?ve all stopped that a while ago!
+The new regulations state that the data controller must be able to demonstrate that the data subject has consented to processing of his or her personal data and consent must be an opt-in option.
+That means no more terms and conditions and newsletter subscriptions automatically ticked, although one would hope you've all stopped that a while ago!

 Consent must be clearly sought and granular in its presentation, so therefore you can no longer simple include one or more clauses in your terms and conditions.

 Children are defined as under 16 years of age and requires consent from person who has parental responsibility, although member states can introduce local laws that reduce this down to the age of 13, so if you provide services used through the European Union or further afield you will need to ensure you are aware of specific local laws.